What kind of hotel is Suiran, a Luxury Collection Hotel Kyoto?

 Then, the traditional teahouse called café HASSUI offers “Champagne Delight” between 17:00 and 19:00. *The time of the event may change depending on the season and weather.
 Complimentary champagne, wine, Japanese sake, dry fruits, Hors d’oeuvres, cakesalé, etc., were available.
 In particular, from the terrace seats, you can fully enjoy the spectacular view of Hozu River, Arashiyama, and Togetsu Bridge.
 In the evening, watching the sun gradually set while sipping champagne was the most luxurious time of the day.
 I would not recommend sitting on the terrace only during the winter season because it is so cold, but you can relax on the terrace during the rest of the year.
 If possible, you may want to book a table on the terrace when you check in.
 It seems to be crowded, especially on weekends.

 How about In-house Facilities?

-There are two private family hot springs.
+There are two private family hot spring baths.
 They cost 3,500JPY for 45min.
-You need to book in advance if you want to use it when you check-in.
-They are open from 6:00-12:00, 15:00-24:00, and on a first-come, first-served basis.
-There is no communal bath, no club lounge, no swimming pool, no sauna, etc., on-site.
-There is only a small gym on 2F.
+Reservations are required at check-in if you wish to use them.
+They are open from 6:00-12:00, 15:00-24:00, on a first-come, first-served basis.
+There is no communal bath, club lounge, swimming pool, sauna, etc. There is only a small gym on 2F.

 Then there is a spa treatment shop on 3F.
 It’s open between 15:00 and 22:00.
 You need to make an appointment in advance if you want to have a treatment service.